Walan-ben/Better-RK-forum/README.md

 Each feature can be enabled or disabled individually from the extension options.

-*New in v0.9 :* Each filter (whitelist, blacklist, ignore) can be applied by default at page load if the user wishes (configurable in the extension options).
+*New in v0.9.2 :* features of the extension now also work for the Rome's forum.

 All settings are saved *locally* on the browser (in other words, if you change browser or computer, you will have to redo the settings) and will be applied once the page is reloaded.